bruteForceBilly/hyf-m1-hw-automation/index.md

 When use floats in layout without the exercise specifically calling for it.

 ### Explanation
-Avoid using floats do to your layout.
-Knowing about floats it important for the sake of being able to maintain older websites, but there is no need to use floats today when making a new website.
+Avoid using floats to do your layout.
+Knowing about floats is important for the sake of being able to maintain older websites, but there is no need to use floats today when making a new website.
 Prefer using flexbox instead.

 #### Resources
 https://css-tricks.com/snippets/css/a-guide-to-flexbox/

 ## 7) Not responsive
-When the project brakes upon resizing the window or trying different screen size.
+When the project breaks upon resizing the window or trying different screen sizes.

 ### Explanation
 Your layout breaks when resizing the window or when trying to different mobile screen resolutions in devtools.
 It's important to ensure that your design scales gracefully for different window sizes.
 This can be achieved by constantly checking the changes you are making in Device Mode in DevTools (prefer using the devtools from Chrome or Firefox).
-Also make sure that your have set your media queries correctly and a tip is to use REM values to make your design easier to scale up and down for different screen sizes.
+Also make sure that you have set your media queries correctly and a tip is to use REM values to make your design easier to scale up and down for different screen sizes.
 And make sure you have set your media queries as you intended

 #### Resources
 Device Mode in Chrome DevTools